 The typical presentation of ED lesions is back pain with a varying degree of neurological deficit related to compression of the neural elements .
 The patient with metastatic disease will give a history of weight loss, general malaise, night sweats, and a history of risk factors for cancer.
 The patient with an ID/EM lesion will also give a history of back pain with radicular and/or myelopathic symptoms depending on the level of compression (nerve roots or conus medullaris).
 The presentation of ID/IM lesions will involve varying degrees of back pain as well.
 The diagnosis may be delayed due to the slow onset of neurological symptoms (sometimes years).
 Patient’s may only complain of the slow onset of numbness or tingling in the extremities which can progress over some time.
 A varying degree of upper or lower motor neuron findings may also be present as well as bowel/bladder incontinence.

 The evaluation of a patient with back pain without neurological deficit should be conservative as long as there are no significant risk factors, such as night sweats, or weight loss.
 However, should risk factors exist then an evaluation with either CT scan or MRI with contrast should be initiated.
 If the patient presents with a neurological deficit or bowel/bladder incontinence, then an MRI with contrast should be obtained to identify any possible mass lesion.
-In addition, if a mass lesion is identified, then an appropriate workup would include a CT scan of the chest, abdomen, and pelvis or a full body PET scan to evaluate for any primary malignancy.
-A multidisciplinary evaluation of the patient should then proceed with the neurosurgeon, oncologist, radiologist, and neurologist all participating.
+In addition, if a mass lesion is identified, then an appropriate workup would include a CT scan of the chest, abdomen, and pelvis or a full body PET scan to evaluate for any primary malignancy. an interprofessional evaluation of the patient should then proceed with the neurosurgeon, oncologist, radiologist, and neurologist all participating.

 The treatment of a patient with metastatic disease always should include systemic control of the disease if possible.
 Surgical indications are aimed at decompression of the neural elements, gross total tumor resection if possible, and stabilization of the spine should there be any instability.
 As always, a multidisciplinary approach is best to determine the appropriate treatment based on long term prognosis as well as other indicated systemic treatments.
 ID/EM lesions usually are benign.
 If schwannoma or meningioma is suspected and the patient is asymptomatic, then observation is usually appropriate if the lesion is small.
 However, should there be a large lesion or neurological symptoms, then surgical resection for decompression and gross total resection should be attempted.
 Radiation or chemotherapy options depend on the type and histological grade of the lesion resected.
 For ID/IM lesions, which are most commonly astrocytoma or ependymoma, initial surgical resection for decompression and gross total resection is recommended.
 The role of chemotherapy and radiation and the timing of such treatments is still controversial.
 However, the indications for radiation or chemotherapy do depend on tumor type, histological grade, and degree of resection.
 For ID/IM metastatic lesions the indications for surgery, radiation, and chemotherapy are more complex and depend heavily on a multidisciplinary approach .

 Patients with low back pain commonly present to their primary care provider, nurse practitioner or the emergency department physician.
 While most causes of low back pain are benign, in some cases the cause may be a primary or secondary malignancy.
-Because the diagnosis and management of these patients is challenging, the patient should be managed by a multidisciplinary team that includes a pathologist, radiologist, oncologist, orthopedic surgeon, pain specialist and an internist.
+Because the diagnosis and management of these patients is challenging, the patient should be managed by an interprofessional team that includes a pathologist, radiologist, oncologist, orthopedic surgeon, pain specialist and an internist.
 The outcomes for patients with spinal cord tumors depends on many factors including age, other comorbidities, extent of tumor spread, neurologiccal deficits and type of malignancy.
 Overall, the prognosis for most patients is guarded.

 |||Anaplastic extramedullary cervical ependymoma with leptomeningeal metastasis., Pomeraniec IJ,Dallapiazza RF,Sumner HM,Lopes MB,Shaffrey CI,Smith JS,, Journal of clinical neuroscience : official journal of the Neurosurgical Society of Australasia, 2015 Dec [PubMed PMID: 26601808]|